munificent/craftinginterpreters/book/calls-and-functions.md

 With this, users should be able to call native functions, but there aren't any to call.
 Without something like a foreign function interface, users can't define their own native functions.
 That's our job as VM implementers.
-We'll start with a helper to define a new native function exposed to Lox programs:
+We'll start with a helper to define a new native function exposed to Lox programs.

 ^code define-native